How do I release a pinched nerve in my neck? | 321 STRONG Answers

 ### Finish With a Chest Opener

 Place the roller lengthwise along your spine and lie on it with arms out to the sides.
 Hold this position for 60-90 seconds.
-This passive stretch opens the chest and counteracts the -head posture that aggravates pinched nerves.
+This passive stretch opens the chest and counteracts the forward-head posture that aggravates pinched nerves.

 ## When to Seek Professional Help